-- Article 100 (1) When a seizure is carried out without issuing a seizure warrant or a warrant ordering the seizure of records created under a record copying order, the court must have a court clerk be present. - (2) When a search warrant, a warrant ordering the seizure of records created under a record copying order, or a seizure warrant is executed, the public prosecutor's assistant officer, the judicial police personnel, or the court clerk who executes the warrant must have another public prosecutor's assistant officer, judicial police personnel, or court clerk be present.
+Article 100 (1) When a seizure is carried out without issuing a seizure warrant, the court must have a court clerk be present.

+(2) When a search warrant or seizure warrant is executed, the public prosecutor's assistant officer, the judicial police personnel, or the court clerk who executes the warrant must have another public prosecutor's assistant officer, judicial police personnel, or court clerk be present.